Why Literacy Matters

 Alberta Education defines literacy as “the ability, confidence and willingness to engage with language to acquire, construct and communicate meaning in all aspects of daily living.”

-In Wired for Story, the author, Lisa Cron, points out that our brains are hardwired to “acquire, construct and communicate meaning” most easily through stories.
-Children who more easily learn to read and write often do so because they have been introduced to the enchantment of the written word through a beloved story that makes them wish to read more like it and write their own.
+In Wired for Story the author, Lisa Cron, points out that our brains are hardwired to “acquire, construct and communicate meaning” most easily through stories.
+Children who more easily learn to read and write often do so because they have been introduced early on to the enchantment of the written word through beloved stories that makes them wish to read more like them and write their own.

 At Green Turtle Arts, we are committed to introducing the magic of literacy–the fun of writing and the joy of reading–to as many children as possible.